plafer/plafer.github.io/_posts/2015-07-08-the-challenges-of-a-first-contribution-to-nodejs.md

 [blogs](http://www.toptal.com/nodejs/why-the-hell-would-i-use-node-js)
 about it, [stackoverflow answers](http://stackoverflow.com/a/14797359/3499862) and watched Ryan Dahl talk about the [history of the project](https://www.youtube.com/watch?v=SAc0vQCC6UQ).
-I wanted to know what node.js was *before* even thinking about getting into studying the source code.
-This may sound blatantly obvious, but before this, I used to mistakenly think the more code I could possibly gulp, the better.
+I wanted to know how node.js worked superficially *before* even thinking about getting into studying the source code.
+This may sound blatantly obvious, but before this, I used to mistakenly think that the faster I would start to gulp large amount of code, the better.
 This used to make understanding the code a lot harder for at least two reasons.
 In the first place, you don't get valuable information out of variable names which often refer to a term of an underlying concept.
-Normally, you would be able to predict where and how the variable is going to be used; but you don't.
+Normally, you would be able to predict where and how the variable is going to be used; but you are not.
 Additionally, you can't be critical about what you're reading; how can you challenge the author on a code segment if you don't understand what they're trying to do?
 Also, you won't get those *Right, here we need to change the state of the stream